simpleanalytics/blog/_posts/2022-06-17-how-to-delete-google-analytics-in-4-steps.md

 ### 1.3  Select the property and move to trash

 Your website is now in trash.
-You (and others with the permission to manage users) will get notified by email that your website will be deleted.
+You (and others with permission to manage users) will get notified by email that your website will be deleted.

 <img src="https://assets.simpleanalytics.com/blog/2022-how-to-delete-google-analytics/google-analytics-move-to-bin.png" alt="delete google analytics website" class="border" />
 <p class="caption" markdown="1">